 Mabprachan Lake East Pattaya

 Mabprachan Lake is one of the most popular beauty spots in East Pattaya.
-It is also popular among local anglers, mountain bikers and runners.
-There is an expansive park/playground and picnic area on the lake shore, so well worth worth exploring if you’re looking for an alternative family day out in Pattaya.
-You could easily include a visit to the lake en-route to and from other popular and lesser known attractions in East Pattaya, such as the Elephant Jungle Sanctuary, Siam Motors (see below), Three Kingdoms Park (below) or Thai Wake Park.
+It is also popular among local anglers, mountain bikers, and runners.
+There is an expansive park/playground and picnic area on the lake shore, so it is well worth exploring if you’re looking for an alternative family day out in Pattaya.
+You could easily include a visit to the lake en route to and from other popular and lesser-known attractions in East Pattaya, such as the Elephant Jungle Sanctuary, Siam Motors (see below), Three Kingdoms Park (below), or Thai Wake Park.

 Read more about Mabprachan Lake East Pattaya.